DarielChen/DCAutoLayout/README.md

 ### 3.Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate SnapKit into your project manually.
+If you prefer not to use either of the aforementioned dependency managers, you can integrate DCAutoLayout into your project manually.

 ---